xdeama/personal-site-hugo/hugo/content/en/includes/projects.md

 *Denis Malolepszy Software Engineering, Frankfurt am Main*

-I spearheaded the design and development of an Outage Planning Coordination (OPC) system for a German transmission system operator.
-From the start of the project, I helped build an agile project team and, beyond my role as a Software Engineer, I assumed responsibility for:
+During the initial phase, I played a leading role in shaping the solution architecture and development of an Outage Planning Coordination (OPC) system for a German transmission system operator.
+Together with a rapidly growing project team, and building upon the business analysis of legacy applications and ENTSO-E guidelines, I designed the technical architecture and structured it into concrete implementation packages for the development team.

-- Requirements analysis,
-- Solution architecture design,
-- Conception of data interfaces,
-- And UI/UX design.

-As the project team grew, I handed over these respective areas to dedicated project members and focused on front-end and back-end development.

-As a foundation, several existing applications were analyzed, and individual requirements from specialist departments and the association of transmission system operators (ENTSO-E) were gathered.

-A completely newly developed cloud-native system based on open-source technologies was created to replace a historically grown conglomerate of manual data transfers and media breaks.
+A completely newly developed, cloud-native system based on open-source technologies was created to consolidate a proven but decentralized system landscape into a central platform.
+This systematically resolved redundant data storage and manual media breaks between two legacy systems.

+* Designed the foundational system architecture and external data interfaces, establishing data exchange formats to fulfill European ENTSO-E requirements.
+* Designed a data model that interconnects domain contexts, establishing transparent relationships that enable the efficient identification of problematic data constellations.
-Automated data interfaces and process support in the user interface assist planning supervisors, particularly during transitions between responsible roles and departments.
+* Implemented automated data interfaces and process support that provide planning supervisors with more context and facilitate transitions between roles and departments.
+* Transitioned conceptual responsibilities to dedicated team members as the project scaled, focusing my efforts on the complex front-end and back-end development to implement the designed architecture.

 {{< div class="list-with-columns" >}}